Central Area Transmission System: Ownership

-Other partners with equity in CATS are Eni (0.3388 per cent) and Chrysaor (0.6630 per cent).
+Other partners with equity in CATS are Eni (0.3388 per cent) and Harbour Energy (0.6630 per cent).

-Antin owns its 99 per cent stake in CATS via a wholly owned subsidiary called Kellas Midstream Limited.
-Kellas Midstream (formerly known as CATS Management Limited), is accountable for setting the strategy and delivering safe and efficient operational and financial performance, along with growing the business.
+BlackRock and GIC own their 99% stake in CATS via Kellas Midstream Limited, which is accountable for the strategy, operational and financial performance, along with growing the business.
+Kellas Midstream Limited owns CATS North Sea Limited, the Operator of CATS under the CATS Parties Joint Venture.

-Kellas Midstream appointed Wood as its operating partner.
-Wood provide the resources to manage the day-to-day operation of the CATS terminal and pipeline.
+CATS North Sea Limited appointed Wood as its operating partner, introducing a novel operating model focused on a long-term strategic relationship.
+Wood provides the resources to manage day-to-day operation of the CATS terminal and pipeline.

-Antin's investment in CATS is bringing new focus to the asset, and represents a new business model for the North Sea.
+Harbour Energy, as operator of the North Everest platform, is duty holder of the CATS riser platform.
+The North Everest platform is bridge-linked to the CATS riser platform.

 CATS Terminal

 The Central Area Transmission System Terminal is the reception and processing facility for the CATS pipeline.

 It is located in Teesmouth (54°36’43”N, 1°11’45”W) at Seal Sands (borough of Stockton on Tees) on the North Sea coast, and occupies a 29-hectare site.
 It is situated in the middle of Teesmouth's petrochemical area, between an oil terminal to the north, and a chemical works and the former Teesside Oil Refinery (to the south).

 The facility processes the gas through processing trains that ensure that its quality meets the requirements for entry to the National Transmission System (NTS).
 Natural Gas Liquids (NGLs) are removed and the processed natural gas is fiscally metered before leaving the terminal and being fed directly into the NTS.
 The NGLs are then separated into propane, butane and condensate.

-In 2018, CATS delivered over 5 billion cubic metres of gas to UK markets, representing approximately 14% of UK gas production and 7% of demand.
+In 2024, CATS delivered 7.3 billion cubic metres of gas to UK markets, representing around a quarter of UK gas production.